James Dale Wilson

 Southeast Chinese perspectives on migration and transnationalism

-Wilson leads his own 19-piece ensemble in New York City.
-Other ensembles performing Wilson’s music have included New York BMI Jazz Orchestra, The Jazz Ambassadors, The Discovery Orchestra, Double Reed Choir of Hell’s Kitchen, United States Air Force Heritage of America Band, Mats Holmquist Big Bad Band (Stockholm), The Laurel Quartet, University of North Texas One O’clock Lab Band, University of Texas, Arlington Wind Symphony, University of Nevada at Las Vegas Wind Orchestra, University of North Florida Jazz Ensemble I, and other groups under his own direction.
-Wilson is an original composer for The New York Jazz Nine, jazz nonet co-founded by John Eckert, Eliot Zigmund, and Bobby Porcelli.
+Wilson’s commissions include multiple projects for Norddeutscher Rundfunk (NDR) Big Band, Hamburg, Germany, including Tall Tales of Jasper County (Inarhyme Records), a Downbeat magazine Editor’s Pick; and Dreams in Blue, six extended works for jazz orchestra, keyboards, and electric violin, which he arranged and orchestrated for legendary British composer, drummer, and pianist Gary Husband.
+Most recently Wilson completed Suite Paradisal, a multi-piece suite for jazz orchestra commissioned by University of Texas, Arlington Jazz Orchestra.
+Ensembles performing his music have included Hamburg Radio Jazz Orchestra (NDR Big Band), New York BMI Jazz Orchestra, Count Pauli Bigband (Hamburg), The Jazz Ambassadors, The Discovery Orchestra, Double Reed Choir of Hell’s Kitchen, United States Air Force Heritage of America Band, Mats Holmquist Big Bad Band (Stockholm), The Laurel Quartet, University of North Texas One O’clock Lab Band, University of Nevada at Las Vegas Wind Orchestra, University of Texas, Arlington Wind Orchestra, University of Texas, Arlington Jazz Orchestra, and University of North Florida Jazz Ensemble I. He is among the original composers for The New York Jazz Nine, co-founded by John Eckert, Eliot Zigmund, and Bobby Porcelli.
+Wilson also composes for his own group in New York, The Dale Wilson Ensemble.

 Visit the music department website.